SAP-archive/cloud-concur-expenses-ext/README.md

 Step 3: Run Maven goal clean install

-Step 4: If you are deploying locally then see [Creating and Deleting Destinations Locally](https://help.hana.ondemand.com/help/frameset.htm?7fa92ffa007346f58491999361928303.html).<br>
+Step 4: If you are deploying locally then see [Creating and Deleting Destinations Locally](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/7fa92ffa007346f58491999361928303.html).<br>
-If you are deploying on the Cloud see [Creating and Deleting Destinations on the Cloud](https://help.hana.ondemand.com/help/frameset.htm?94dddf7d9e56401ba1719b7e836d8ee9.html).
+If you are deploying on the Cloud see [Creating and Deleting Destinations on the Cloud](https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/Cloud/en-US/94dddf7d9e56401ba1719b7e836d8ee9.html).

 Step 5: Build and deploy your application. **Make sure you selected the Java Web Tomcat 7 as the runtime environment**

 ## <a name="configuring-destinations"></a> Configuring Destinations
 The sample uses two HTTP Connectivity Destinations - one for authentication and one for the API.
-Prior to running the project you must have the two destinations configured as described in the [SAP HANA Cloud Platform Destinations Documentation] (https://help.hana.ondemand.com/help/frameset.htm?e4f1d97cbb571014a247d10f9f9a685d.html)
+Prior to running the project you must have the two destinations configured as described in the [SAP Cloud Platform Destinations Documentation] (https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/e4f1d97cbb571014a247d10f9f9a685d.html)

 The HTTP API Destination should look like this: